Get,

 • The extract of Madhunashini leaf is also available as a syrup.

-• Madhunashini capsules and tablets are also available in the market.6
+• Madhunashini capsules and tablets are also available in the market6.

 You must consult a qualified doctor before taking any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

 Did you know that the root bark of Madhunashini has been historically used as an emetic, expectorant, and analgesic for body aches?
-It has also been utilized as a traditional remedy for snakebites, with the root juice playing a role in its treatment.
+It has also been utilized as a traditional remedy for snakebites, with the root juice playing a role in its treatment8.

 Dr. Smita Barode, B.A.M.S, M.S.

-Side Effects of Madhunashini:
+Side Effects of Madhunashini

 However, if you experience any adverse reactions to Madhunashini, it is advised to discontinue its intake and immediately contact a doctor or your Ayurvedic physician who has prescribed it.
 They will be able to guide you appropriately for your symptoms.

-Precautions to take with Madhunashini:
+Precautions to Take with Madhunashini

 Consuming Madhunashini is okay if taken in moderate amounts.
-However, general precautions must be followed in the following conditions: 7
+However, general precautions must be followed in the following conditions7

 • The safety profile of Madhunashini is not well established in special groups like pregnant and lactating women, the elderly, and children.
 So, it is always advised to consult a qualified physician if you plan to take Madhunashini in any form.